mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Return a unique ID that is associated with this thread

+    .. py:method:: mitsuba.python.tonemap.Thread.wait_for_tasks()

+        Wait for previously registered drjit-thread tasks to complete

 .. py:class:: mitsuba.python.tonemap.ThreadEnvironment(self: mitsuba.core.ThreadEnvironment)

-    Captures a thread environment (logger, file resolver, profiler flags).
+    Captures a thread environment (logger and file resolver).
 Used with ScopedSetThreadEnvironment

     .. py:method:: __init__(self: :py:obj:`mitsuba.core.ThreadEnvironment`)